 THE STORY IN VIDEOS

-As we begin our second century of service to the greater Miami Valley region, it’s a great time to reflect on how we got here, the important role we play, and why we expect to be here for another hundred years.
+In our second century of service to the greater Miami Valley region, it’s a great time to reflect on how we got here, the important role we play, and why we expect to be here for another hundred years.

 Through the Generations Campaign, we will add a 6,000 sq. foot facility to our current building at 922 W. Riverview Avenue, providing a new open floor pantry space, additional storage, and a new indoor loading area.
 Renovations will also include a ground floor welcome center, a community gathering room, and an elevator which will provide accessibility to the current building’s second and third floors.
 (Animated rendering by RDA Group Architects, LLC.)